Crowdfunding: Journalism

+Press

+Public figures have donated to or endorsed campaigns on the platform.
+In June 2026, the Prince of Wales donated £1,000 under the name "William Wales" to the Semington Community Benefit Society's Crowdfunder campaign to reopen the Somerset Arms, a village pub in Wiltshire that had been closed since 2023.
+In the same month, Academy Award-winning actress Olivia Colman backed a Crowdfunder campaign to save the Lyric Theatre in Bridport, Dorset — a Grade II listed building dating to 1746 — describing it as "a truly special place at the heart of Bridport's creative community".

 International development

-There is some hope that crowdfunding has potential as a tool open for use by groups of people traditionally more marginalized.
-The World Bank published a report titled "Crowdfunding's Potential for the Developing World" which states that "While crowdfunding is still largely a developed world phenomenon, with the support of governments and development organizations it could become a useful tool in the developing world as well.
-Substantial reservoirs of entrepreneurial talent, activity, and capital lay dormant in many emerging economies ...
-Crowdfunding and crowdfund investing have several important roles to play in the developing world's entrepreneurial and venture finance ecosystem."
+Some research suggests that crowdfunding may offer new opportunities for groups that have traditionally faced barriers to accessing capital.
+A World Bank report, Crowdfunding’s Potential for the Developing World, notes that although crowdfunding remains concentrated in developed economies, it could become “a useful tool in the developing world” with appropriate institutional support.
+The report argues that “substantial reservoirs of entrepreneurial talent, activity, and capital lay dormant in many emerging economies,” and that crowdfunding and crowdfund investing could play a meaningful role in strengthening early-stage financing ecosystems in those regions.

 Legal developments

 As the popularity of crowdfunding expanded, the SEC, state governments, and Congress responded by enacting and refining many capital-raising exemptions to allow easier access to alternative funding sources.
 Initially, the Securities Act of 1933 banned companies from soliciting capital from the general public for private offerings.
 However, "President Obama signed the Jumpstart Our Small Businesses Act ('JOBS Act') into law on April 5, 2012, which removed the ban on general solicitation activities for issuers qualifying under a new exemption called 'Rule 506(c).
 A company can now broadly solicit and generally advertise an offering and still be compliant with the exemption's requirements if: